puppetlabs/puppet-specifications/language/catalog_expressions.md

 It is worth noting that:

 * It is not possible to include general purpose expressions as values (as shown in the EBNF above).
-* It is not possible to use arrays and hashes as query values
+* It is not possible to use arrays and hashes as query values.

-Rules:

-* If the `attr_name` is `tag`, a search is given for the `query_value` if it is `==` (in), or `!=` (not in) the set of tags associated with the resource.
-This is the only attribute that supports searching for a value in an array.
-* Comparisons are strictly `==` or `!=` with a single value (except for the `attr_name` of `tag`)
-* The semantics of equality (`==`), and non-equality (`!=`) is defined by the backend handling "storage  configs" (a simple file based backend, PuppetDB, or some other provider
-  implementing the same API).
-  **All Backends may not work the same way**

-* If the query does not produce any matching resources:
-  * and used in a relationship, then the relationship expression is a no-op
-  * and used to override attribute values nothing is changed
-  * there is no way of reacting to an empty set being returned

-** Order of Evaluation **

-* The expression, when evaluated will transform the expression into 3x form and register it with the compiler.
-(Nothing is evaluated per se, it is only transformed).
+The semantics of the Query is implementation dependent.
+However any implementation must accommodate:

-* The compiler runs (and may re-run) the query against the configured backend
+* The evaluator may re-run the query against the configured backend many times.
 * The collector when executing realizes all resources it finds and keeps track of what it has found so far (the specified operation; relationships, or resource attribute overrides) are only applied once for any given resource.

-** Overrides **

-Overrides are not restricted (the same way that the Resource Override Expression is) as it may both amend and override set values irrespective of where the resources were instantiated.

-NOTES:

-* LHS must be a QualifiedReference, it could just as well be a Expression<Resource>, thus allowing things like $a <| |>.
-This can be done even if the result is transformed to 3x, but requires evaluation of the LHS rather than just transformation.
-TODO: LOG ISSUE
-* Make note that the expression is transformed to 3x
-* Make note that query capabilities are limited due to the expressions being sent via an API to an external "engine" and it is a big thing to enhance the features of these queries.
-* Make note that due to the lazy evaluation it is not possible to get the result and react to query producing an empty result set.
-This can be solved by accepting a lambda receiving the result as an array (an empty array if there were no matches).
-(This in turn requires closures and will not be implemented in 4x.)